 He tried to pull the chit from my hand, we were both drunk and stumbly so the bill fell on to the table and stuck to a wet spot.
-Andy’s fat hand came down on top of mine as I tried to pick it up and we argued playful love which one of us would pay.
+Andy’s fat hand came down on top of mine and we argued playfully over which one of us would pay.
 I can’t remember which of us won but I do remember the two of us stumbling arm-in-arm down Navarro Street trying to figure out where we could find a cab at this hour.

 Although the Spanish changed commanders on a rapid basis in their final years of mis-ruling Cuba, my cursory research could not find the name Lagueruelas in any of their rosters.
 The infamous Valeriano Weyler was the last to have the title Governor General a position he held from 1896 to 1897.
 He was replaced by Ramón Blanco who had the title Captain General of Cuba from 1897 to 1898.
 The Spanish got to surrender several times in the War of Cuban Independence.
-On July 17th 1998 it was a field general, José Toral, divisional commander of the Spanish IV Corp who surrendered Santiago to Joseph Wheeler and it was a dude named Adolfo Jiménez Castellanos with the title of Captain General in Havana who had the pleasure of formally surrendering all of Cuba to the Americans on January 1, 1899.
-No one reported anyone having a heart attack on the way to the surrender ceremony.
+On July 17th 1998 it was a field general, José Toral, divisional commander of the Spanish IV Corp who surrendered Santiago to the American General, Joseph Wheeler (in a war for Cuban independence?).
+And it was a dude named Adolfo Jiménez Castellanos with the title of Captain General in Havana who had the pleasure of formally surrendering all of Cuba to the Americans on January 1, 1899.
+I could no report of anyone having a heart attack on the way to either surrender ceremony.

 “Marc Hess’s storytelling challenges us to step out of our comfortable realities and be curious about what is really going on around us.” ~ Sam Alexander, Austin TX